danningyu/PDFPreviewer/README.md

 # PDF Previewer

-A simple project in NodeJS/ExpressJS for uploading a pdf and viewing its preview.
+A simple project in NodeJS/ExpressJS for uploading a PDF file and viewing its preview.

 Install packages:
 `$ npm install`

 Run:
 `$ npm run server`